 - USB device works under Linux and Windows

-- Dual Socket: Contains 2 stereo 3.5mm jacks for connecting wired IR emitters (also called blasters).
+- Dual Socket: Contains two stereo 3.5mm jacks for connecting wired IR emitters (also called blasters).
 Each jack can control two independent transmit channels, enabling a total of 4 independent IR sending channels.
 To transmit IR using this device, you need one of our IR Emitters per channel.
-To use two channels per socket, you need an stereo->mono adapter.
+To use two channels per socket, you need a stereo->mono adapter.
+Device has one on-board receive unit.

 - Hybrid: Has one stereo 3.5mm jack and one integrated IR LED.
-Three independent channels: two via wired emitters, one with on-board LED.
+Up to three independent channels: two via wired emitters (use stereo->mono adapter to use both channels), one with on-board LED.
+Unit has one on-board receive unit.

 |Device Type||Port A||Port B|